Atlanta Burns Club Visit 2009

 Singer Ian Douglas accompanied by the inimitable Sheila Bruce

-President Chris Silver welcomed all our members and guests present and carried out the traditional Address to the Haggis.
+President Trevor Nicol welcomed all our members and guests present to our Annual Supper and carried out the traditional Address to the Haggis.
 There then followed three hours of varied and enjoyable entertainment.

-Singer Ian Douglas, accompanied by Sheila Bruce on piano gave us some of Rabbie’s memorable songs throughout the evening, including: 'The Slave's Lament', ‘O Bonie was Yon Rosie Brier’ and ‘Killiecrankie.’
+Singer Ian Douglas, accompanied by Sheila Bruce on piano gave us some of Rabbie’s memorable songs throughout the evening, including: 'Ye Jacobites By Name', ‘O Bonie was Yon Rosie Brier’ and ‘Killiecrankie.’

-Trevor Nicol gave us his take on the relationship between men and women in his Toast tae the Lasses, which was augmented by some words from the Bard, while Morven Reid responded suitably with some observations of her own.
+Peter Kelly gave us his take on the relationship between men and women in his Toast tae the Lasses, which was augmented by some words from the Bard, while Carron McDiarmid responded suitably with some observations of her own.

 The whole evening was rounded off with some traditional community singing at the end… and of course ‘Auld Lang Syne.’